-27.5.
-When notices of motion lapse
+27.5 When notices of motion lapse Ka tārewa te pānui mōtini

-Notices of motion that are not moved and seconded when called for by the Chairperson must lapse.
+Notices of motion that are not moved when called for by the Chairperson must lapse.

-27.6.
-Referral of notices of motion
+27.6 Referral of notices of motion Te tuku i ngā pānui mōtini

-Any notice of motion received that refers to a matter ordinarily dealt with by a committee may be referred to that committee or board by the chief executive.
+Any notice of motion received that refers to a matter ordinarily dealt with by a committee of the local authority must be referred to that committee by the Chief Executive.

-Where notices are referred the proposer of the intended motion, if not a member of that committee, must have the right to move that motion and have the right of reply, as if a committee or community board member.
+Where notices are referred the proposer of the intended motion, if not a member of that committee, must have the right to move that motion and have the right of reply, as if a committee member.

-27.7.
-Repeat notices of motion
+27.7 Repeat notices of motion Ngā pānui mōtini tārua

-The chairperson may direct the chief executive to refuse and notice of motion that the chairperson considers:
+The Chairperson may direct the Chief Executive to refuse any notice of motion that the Chairperson considers:

-- Has substantially the same purpose and effect as a notice of motion rejected within the previous six months, unless one-third of all members of the Council, committee, or board have signed the new notice; - Is to the same effect as a notice of motion that has been considered twice and rejected within the previous six months; and/or - Is to the same effect as a notice of motion already adopted and which still stands.
+- (a) Has substantially the same purpose and effect as a notice of motion rejected within the previous six months, unless one-third of all members of the Council or committee have signed the new notice; - (b) Is, in the opinion of the Chairperson, to the same effect as a notice of motion that has been considered twice and rejected within the previous six months and |or is to the same effect as a notice of motion already adopted and which still stands.

-28. Minutes
+28 Minutes